 D-1 PROCEDURE

-Proceed as given in IS 1699, except that in the chemical analysis method sample shall be taken after removing the moisture as per the procedure given in B-2 of this standard.
+Proceed as given in IS 1699, except that in the chemical analysis method sample shall be taken after removing the moisture as per the procedure given in B-2.
 Alternatively, the material obtained after drying and cooling in the moisture determination test can be used for the estimation.